Links on Android Authority may earn us a commission. Learn more.

 Even though Apple is somewhat secretive with its iPad batteries, the cheap tablet is still rated for 10 hours, and Eric managed to achieve as much in his testing.
 Unfortunately, the tablet is the last to rely on a Lightning cable, and there’s no real fast charging to speak of.
 You’ll also have to work around the hefty top and bottom bezels, though the bottom one does house the Touch ID Home button.

-The Apple iPad starts at $329.99, but you can easily hike that price up.
+The Apple iPad MSRP starts at $329.99, but you can easily increase that price.
 You won’t get an Apple Pencil or a Magic Keyboard, but those aren’t strictly necessary.
 If you’re hoping for a well-rounded tablet experience, the iPad has it in spades.

 - Improved camera